erickbytes/divbull/divbull.com/content/blog/Stocks-I-Sold-That-Went-Down-More-Than-50%.md

 + LYFT, -64.24%

 I wrote in an [earlier post on this blog](https://divbull.com/getting-out-of-lyft-stock) about my wise move to exit at $35-$55.
 The price currently sits at $16.
-In their case, it didn't pay to be
-#2 in the rideshare industry.
-More competition ramps up soon with Waymo delivering 250K rides
-and Tesla beginning its rollout in June.
+In their case, it didn't pay to be number 2 in the rideshare industry.
+More competition ramps up soon with Waymo delivering 250K rides and Tesla beginning its rollout in June.
 I closed out my Lyft position for a $600+ loss.
 Similar to Krispy Kreme, I took the losses to lower my taxable income.
 In both stocks, I would be sitting on much larger losses if I kept my shares.

 + MTCH, -81.22%